prettydiff/simple/readme.md

 * investigate Set containers: access, iteration, use cases
 * evaluate chosen number format to determine if words can start with numbers
 * The return function will terminate a block.
 Investigate if this is a problem where a function contains numerous blocks.
+* should references be unique to their scope chain
+* The parens for function argument declarations are overloaded syntax.
+I need to find different characters for those parens.

 ### Tasks
 * document explicit error states